 Shay Murtagh Ltd are in business for over thirty years and have worked in the water industry for that length of time.
 We provide storage solutions to local authority and group water schemes nationwide.

 We realised that storage and filtration was only a temporary measure to achieve high quality water services in Ireland.
 With a growing population creating high demand on existing plants, water quality declined in some areas.

 After extensive research the company launched Rainman in 2004.
-We believe Rainman is a high quality product that delivers on an alternative water source for recycling in any market sector which is at a reasonable cost and is low in maintenance.
+Rainman is a high quality product that delivers on an alternative water source for recycling in any market sector which is at a reasonable cost and is low in maintenance.

 COST EFFECTIVE SOLUTION